Where can I find nutritional information?

 Feel free!
 Our shredded Monterey Jack cheese, queso, and sour cream are made with pasteurized milk.

 We're flattered.
 We really are, but we do not actually sell any of our foods in bulk.
 In order to maintain the shelf life required for retail, we’d have to add preservatives and we don’t want to do that.
 We're happy to sell you some sides if you'd like.

 Our carnitas have black pepper only (no jalapeños or anything like that) and are very mild.
 Some kids aren’t into trying new things, but we're happy to offer them a sample before they commit to a meal.
 Just ask us.

-Check out the Find A Chipotle field in the upper right corner of the site.
+Check out the Locations field in the upper right corner of the site.

-You can do that by pressing the Order Now button up and to the right If you need something special or have extra instructions, just include it in the Comments section.
-We'll add it to your order.
+You can do that by pressing the Order Now button up and to the right of this page.

 Go to “Order Now” and sign in to go to your account settings.
 From there you can update your account information.

 Yes we do.
 Depending on your location, Chipotle Catering offers several delicious options that are perfect for any business meeting, event or party—feeding as few as 6 or as many as 200.
 Check out our Build-Your-Own and Burritos by the Box options here.
 Looking for individual meals for a group?
 Chipotle group ordering lets you build an order together.
 Get started.